Madeira: Settlement

-Slaves were used during the island's period of sugar trade to cultivate sugar cane alongside paid workers, though slave owners were only a small minority of the Madeiran population, and those who did own slaves owned only a few.
-Slaves consisted of Guanches from the nearby Canary islands, captured Berbers from the conquest of Ceuta and West Africans after further exploration of the African coast.
+Slaves were used during the island's period of sugar trade to cultivate sugar cane alongside paid workers.
+However, slave owners were only a small minority of the Madeiran population, and those who did own slaves owned only a few.
+Slaves consisted of Guanches from the nearby Canary Islands.
 Barbary corsairs from North Africa, who enslaved Europeans from ships and coastal communities throughout the Mediterranean region, captured 1,200 people in Porto Santo in 1617.

 Until the first half of the sixteenth century, Madeira was one of the major sugar markets of the Atlantic.
-Apparently it is in Madeira that, in the context of sugar production, slave labour was applied for the first time.
+Apparently, it is in Madeira that, in the context of sugar production, slave labour was applied for the first time.
 The colonial system of sugar production was put into practice on the island of Madeira, on a much smaller scale, and later transferred, on a large scale, to other overseas production areas.

-Later on, this small scale of production was completely outmatched by Brazilian and São Tomean plantations.
-Madeiran sugar production declined in such a way that it was not enough for domestic needs, so that sugar was imported to the island from other Portuguese colonies.
 Sugar mills were gradually abandoned, with few remaining, which gave way to other markets in Madeira.

-In the 17th century, as Portuguese sugar production was shifted to Brazil, São Tomé and Príncipe and elsewhere, Madeira's most important commodity product became its wine.
-Sugar plantations were replaced by vineyards, originating in the so-called ‘Wine Culture’, which acquired international fame and provided the rise of a new social class, the Bourgeoisie.
+In the 17th century, as Portuguese sugar production shifted to Brazil, São Tomé and Príncipe, and elsewhere, Madeira's most important commodity became its wine.
+Sugar plantations were replaced by vineyards, originating in the so-called 'Wine Culture', which acquired international fame and provided the rise of a new social class, the Bourgeoisie.

 With the increase of commercial treaties with England, important English merchants settled on the Island and, ultimately, controlled the increasingly important island wine trade.
-The English traders settled in the Funchal as of the seventeenth century, consolidating the markets from North America, the West Indies and England itself.
-The Madeira Wine became very popular in the markets and it is also said to have been used in a toast during the Declaration of Independence by the Founding Fathers.
-In the eighteenth and nineteenth centuries, Madeira stands out for its climate and therapeutic effects.
-In the nineteenth century, visitors to the island integrated four major groups: patients, travellers, tourists and scientists.
-Most visitors belonged to the moneyed aristocracy.
+The English traders settled in Funchal in the seventeenth century, consolidating the markets from North America, the West Indies and England itself.
+The Madeira wine became very popular in the markets, and it is also said to have been used in a toast during the Declaration of Independence by the Founding Fathers of the United States.

-As a result of a high demand for the season, there was a need to prepare guides for visitors.
-The first tourist guide of Madeira appeared in 1850 and focused on elements of history, geology, flora, fauna and customs of the island.
+Due to high demand during the season, there was a need to prepare guides for visitors.
+The first tourist guide to Madeira appeared in 1850 and focused on the island's history, geology, flora, fauna and customs.
 Regarding hotel infrastructures, the British and the Germans were the first to launch the Madeiran hotel chain.
-The historic Belmond Reid's Palace opened in 1891 and is still open to this day.
+The historic Belmond Reid's Palace opened in 1891 as the "Reid's New Hotel" and is still open to this day.